Why Is an Inbound Marketing Strategy Important?

 • SEO: Optimizing the back end of your website’s pages helps bring organic traffic in from search engines and can help propel you to the top of the SERPs (search engine results pages).

-• Blogs/social media posts: These make up the content aspect of inbound, being produced with the intent of providing relevant information to your readers.
-This engenders trust and gratitude when they can use that information to solve existing problems and leads to their readiness to convert to paying customers when the time is right.
+• Blogs/social media posts: These comprise the content aspect of inbound, produced to provide relevant information to your readers.
+This engenders trust and gratitude when they can use that information to solve existing problems, leading to their readiness to convert to paying customers when right.

 Engage phase

-• Email newsletters: Once readers have found your content useful, they’re often ready to hand over contact information to subscribe to your newsletter.
-Use this channel to convey more brand stories, industry news, company updates, and exclusive offers.
+• Email newsletters: Once readers have found your content helpful, they're often ready to hand over contact information to subscribe to your newsletter.
+You can use this channel to convey more brand stories, industry news, company updates, and exclusive offers.

-• Chatbots: Once readers start looking around your site, they will inevitably develop questions.
-Having a chatbot programmed to handle the basic FAQ duties frees up your staff to handle more pressing matters while at the same time making that information available 24/7.
+• Chatbots: Once readers look around your site, they will inevitably develop questions.
+Having a chatbot programmed to handle the basic FAQ duties frees up your team member to handle more pressing matters while at the same time making that information available 24/7.

 • Marketing automation: As you build your contact list, automation software will enable you to keep your newsletters, blog posts, and social media updates on schedule.
-Many also let you segment lists based on several factors, which allow you to tailor your content even further to resonate with more people.
+Many also let you segment lists based on several factors, allowing you to tailor your content further to resonate with more people.

 Delight phase

 • Blog posts/comments: Happy customers still enjoy learning, so targeting your existing customers with some content tailored for them is critical.
-They are also more likely to leave insightful comments on your posts, so check in regularly and respond in kind.
+They are also more likely to leave insightful comments on your posts, so check in regularly and respond quickly.

-• Social media conversations: New and existing customers have questions, and increasingly they’re asking them via social media.
+• Social media conversations: New and existing customers have questions and are increasingly asking them via social media.
 Be sure someone is monitoring your accounts to answer these inquiries promptly.
-Social media reputation can make, or break, a company.
+Social media reputation can make or break a company.

-• Marketing automation: Everything listed above carries over to this phase of the customer journey.
+• Marketing automation: Everything listed above carries over to this customer journey phase.

-• Smart content: By smart, we mean not only intelligent and on-point but also tailored to its audience.
+• Smart content: We mean intelligent, on-point, and tailored to its audience.
 Those segmented contact lists?
 Use those to send content specifically tailored to those recipients.
 For example, users of your widget might want to know about some advanced techniques, while potential customers are still looking for basic how-to guides to show them how you can help.

 The Market has Changed.
 Inbound is the Response

-Today’s customers no longer want to be talked AT; they want to join in a conversation.
+Today's customers no longer want to be talked AT; they want to converse.
 We have the rise of social media to thank for that.
 These channels are also where customers look for that conversation, even with companies.
 Traditional, or outbound, marketing was about cold calling potential customers and pushing sales information on them rather than asking how you could help.

-Inbound was developed to remedy that situation and give people the helpful interactions they were looking for.
-By engaging in casual conversations with your target audience, you’re putting a human voice to your company’s brand.
-Once trust is established, and someone needs a product or service, they remember those conversations and how human you made the company feel, and they’ll come calling.
+Inbound was developed to remedy that situation and give people the helpful interactions they sought.
+Engaging in casual conversations with your target audience puts a human voice to your company's brand.
+Once trust is established, and someone needs a product or service, they remember those conversations and how human you made the company feel, and they'll come calling.
 No cold calls are necessary.

 Inbound Epitomizes the Saying, “Give Your Best Stuff Away for Free.”

 The saying about giving your best stuff away for free is often misunderstood.
-It’s not saying you should provide the same service you charge for, for free.
-You wouldn’t expect your mechanic to fix your car for free, would you?
-What it means is that by sharing the best of your niche knowledge and understanding of your industry via your content marketing and inbound strategy, you will engender the kind of trust that creates lifelong customers.
+It's not saying you should provide the same service you charge, for free.
+Wouldn't you expect your mechanic to fix your car for free?
+By sharing the best of your niche knowledge and understanding of your industry via your content marketing and inbound strategy, you will engender the trust that creates lifelong customers.

-By publishing insightful, relevant, and, most importantly, useful information, you will gain your audience’s trust as you grow the organic traffic to your site.
-It’s this combination of increased traffic and solidifying yourself in the minds of your target audience that makes inbound such a powerful marketing tool and such an important piece of a solid marketing plan as we head deeper into the 21st century.
+By publishing insightful, relevant, and, most importantly, helpful information, you will gain your audience's trust as you grow the organic traffic to your site.
+This combination of increased traffic and solidifying yourself in the minds of your target audience makes inbound such a powerful marketing tool and an essential piece of a solid marketing plan as we head deeper into the 21st century.

 New call-to-action